ALTIBASE/Documents/Manuals/Altibase_7.1/eng/Utilities Manual.md

 # MASTER Pod indicates the first pod.
 [AKU][2024/03/18 12:34:58.136944][140708807235840] [INFO][akuRunStart:828][-][-] Start as MASTER Pod.

-# After the remaining procedures are successfully completed, aku terminates.
+# After all procedures are successfully completed, aku is terminated.
 AKU run successfully.
 ~~~